mobsssa/Colbys-Coffee/README.md

 # Colbys-Coffee
+Building a coffee store website that will sell e-commerce (foods, drinks, etc.)

 Colby’s Coffee offers a warm, artisanal escape featuring locally roasted brews and handcrafted sandwiches made with fresh, premium ingredients.
 It is the perfect neighborhood destination for a elevated morning routine or a cozy afternoon break.